openml/server-api/docs/database/openml_expdb.md

 Assigns topic labels to datasets.
 Topics are displayed as tags on the web page.
-This is the result of an experiment in 2021 to try categorize datasets to better facilitate search.
+This is the result of an experiment in 2021 to try to categorize datasets to better facilitate search.
 Topics have been added by automated analysis.

 | Column | Type | Optional | Default | References | Description | Example |